elefant-dev/fregate-rs/Review.md

 [`cargo-udeps`](https://github.com/est31/cargo-udeps) - ensures there is no unused dependencies in Cargo.toml ✅.

-Consider having a Makefiel tools for audit as targets❕.
+Consider having a `Makefile` tools for audit as targets❕.

 These tools give free suggestion how to improve quality of code and to avoid common pitfalls.